General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- Name the actress who plays the role of Eleven in Stranger Things.
+- Identify the actress who performs the function of Eleven in Stranger Issues.

-- Making A Murderer (season 1) was released on Netflix in which year?
+- Making A Assassin (season 1) was launched on Netflix during which 12 months?

-- How many actresses played the part of Queen Elizabeth II in The Crown so far (season 1, 2, 3)?
+- What number of actresses performed the a part of Queen Elizabeth II in The Crown thus far (season 1, 2, 3)?

 Answers